Project Hero City of Reno

 Fit but Not Forgotten

 City of Reno hosts weekly community based fitness class in our facility weight room.
-Classes will be taught by a VA Physical Therapist or City of Reno Certified Fitness contract instructor.
+Classes will be taught by a VA Exercise Physiologist or City of Reno Certified Fitness instructor.
 Disabled veterans and disabled members of the Armed Forces will be required to participate in a minimum of 4 structured classes to be eligible for a FREE all inclusive facility membership.
 This program is made possible through a grant from the Department of Veterans Affairs and the VA Sierra Nevada Healthcare System.
 See attached flyer for more information.

 Military to the Mountains

 The City of Reno Parks, Recreation and Community Services Department, Adaptive Training Foundation in Dallas, TX, and the High Fives Foundation in Truckee, CA have teamed up to host a program called Military to the Mountains.
 Seven Injured US Military Veterans are trained for nine weeks at the Evelyn Mount Northeast Community Center and Double Diamond Athletic Club, preparing them for a week of skiing at Squaw Valley Alpine Meadows in California from March 17- 23, 2019.
 The Veterans are instructed by Achieve Tahoe adaptive ski program.
 For more information about the program visit the High Fives Foundation Website.